MilanoBicocca-pix/cmssw/README.md

 - uncertainty on sigmaY is saved and printed out
 - value and uncertainty of dxdy are saved and printed out
 - the results of the pure 3D fit to the PVs (values and full covariance matrix) are also saved and printed
+- the number of PVs used in the 3D fit is also saved and printed
+- the final value of the likelihood returned by minuit is also saved and printed